TheThingsNetwork/docs/_content/gateways/start/list.md

 + [Lorank 8](https://webshop.ideetron.nl/LORANK-8): The device is built upon the radio board of IMST and the open source hardware BeagleBone Black.

-## Aaeon
+## AAEON AIOT-ILRA01

-+ [Aaeon UP](http://www.aaeon.com/en/p/intel-lora-gateway-system-server): The Aaeon UP is a powerful gateway, running Debian on an AMD64 processor.
++ [Aaeon UP](http://industrialgateways.eu/docs/): The AAEON AIOT-ILRA01 is a powerful gateway, running Debian on an AMD64 processor.
 It's ideal to run a packet forwarder, and applications on the same machine.

 ## Gemtek